 - It is very easy to implement, and no hardcore experience is required

-- Advantages of the device hardware or features are less
+- The advantages of the device hardware or features are less

 - High-performing, dynamic, and responsive UI for web interfaces